 Fig 1: Expression Clustering.
 (A) Left: Human, worm, and fly gene-gene co-association matrix; darker coloring reflects the increased likelihood that a pair of genes are assigned to the same module.
 A dark block along the diagonal represents a group of genes within a species.
 If this is associated with an off-diagonal block then it is a cross-species module (e.g. a three-species conserved module is shown with a circle and a worm-fly module, with a star).
 However, if a diagonal block has no off-diagonal associations, then it forms a species-specific module (e.g. green pentagon).
 Right: The GO functional enrichment of genes within the 16 conserved modules is shown.
 (B) Alignment of worm-and-fly developmental stages based on all worm-fly orthologs.
 Inset shows worm-fly stage alignment using only hourglass orthologs is more significant and exhibits a gap (brown) matching the phylotypic stage.
 (C) Normalized expression of the conserved modules in fly shows the smallest intra-organism divergence during the phylotypic stage (brown).
 (See Figs. ED 6 and 7 for further details.)

 Fig 2: Histone Models for Gene Expression.
 Top: Normalized correlations of two representative histone marks with expression.
 Left: Relative importance of the histone marks in organism-specific models and the universal model.
-Right: Prediction accuracy of the organism-specific and universal models.
+Right: Prediction accuracies (Pearson correlations) of the organism-specific and universal models.
 (See Figs. ED 8 and 9 for further details.)